adrianchang/Javascript-Parallel-Library/README.md

 ## Overview

 We are going to use WebAssembly Threads and SIMD to build a Javascript parallel library so that users can fasten their program by simply calling our functions.

 * Support functionalities:
   * SIMD primitives
 * Example usage:
   * TBD

+## Design rationale

+The reason why are implementing our own simd primitives such as array addition in js rather than provide simd operation wrapper is that writing explicit simd in js is not a good idea.
+The web programmer don't know about the underlying system that the code is running on.
+Thus, they don't know about the cache size etc...
+So it's not a good idea to write explicit simd code in js.
+Also, if one really wants, they can always write simd in c/c++ and compile into wasm.
+The purpose of this library is to make it easy for web programmers to speedup their js code.

 ## How to setup